COSC3020/little-o-proof-bpotter8/README.md

 The difference of the two definitions is that little-o uses < which makes the growth much stricter when compared to the definition for big-o.
 The definition for big-o uses a <= which makes the growth for g(x) less restrictive.
 This difference between the definitions is the reason why little-o can imply big-o.

+The other difference between the definitions is that the little-o definition requires the inequality to hold for all positive constants while the big-o definition allows the inequality to hold for the specific pair.